Johnny Carson: The Tonight Show

 NBC's Tonight was the late-night counterpart to its early-morning show Today.
-Originating in 1954 with host Steve Allen, Tonight was somewhat experimental at the time, as the only previous network late-night program was NBC's Broadway Open House which starred Jerry Lester and Dagmar.
-Tonight was successful, and when Allen moved on to primetime comedy-variety shows in 1957, Jack Paar replaced him as host of Tonight.
+Originating in 1954 with host Steve Allen, Tonight was somewhat experimental at the time, as the only previous network late-night program was NBC's Broadway Open House (1950–51), which starred Jerry Lester and Dagmar.
+Tonight was successful.
+Allen moved to primetime comedy-variety shows in 1957 when Jack Paar became host of Tonight.
 Paar left the show in 1962.

-Carson's success on ABC's Who Do You Trust? led NBC to invite him to take over Tonight a few months before Paar's departure.
+Carson's success on Who Do You Trust? led NBC to invite him to take over Tonight a few months before Paar's departure.
 Carson declined the offer because he feared the difficulty of interviewing celebrities for 105 minutes each day.
-Bob Newhart, Jackie Gleason, Groucho Marx, and Joey Bishop all also declined.
+Bob Newhart, Jackie Gleason, Groucho Marx and Joey Bishop also declined.
 NBC finally convinced Carson to sign by early February 1962.
-Carson can be seen discussing his upcoming job for the first time on the February 11, 1962, episode of What's My Line?.
+He can be seen discussing his upcoming job for the first time on the February 11, 1962, episode of What's My Line?
 Due to Carson having six months left on his ABC contract, NBC used multiple guest hosts until he could take over.
-Guest hosts included Merv Griffin, Art Linkletter, Joey Bishop, Arlene Francis (the first woman to host The Tonight Show), Bob Cummings, Jerry Lewis, Groucho Marx, Donald O'Connor, and others.
+Guest hosts included Bishop, Marx, Merv Griffin, Art Linkletter, Arlene Francis, Bob Cummings, Jerry Lewis, Donald O'Connor and others.

 Although he continued to have doubts about his new job, Carson became the host of Tonight (later called The Tonight Show Starring Johnny Carson) on October 1, 1962.
 After a difficult first year, he overcame his fears.
 While Tonight under its previous hosts had been successful, especially under Paar, Carson's version eventually did very well in the ratings.
 Billy Wilder said of Carson:

-McMahon followed Carson from Who Do You Trust? as his announcer and sidekick, and Skitch Henderson was installed as the maestro of the NBC orchestra.
+McMahon followed Carson from Who Do You Trust? as his announcer and sidekick, and Skitch Henderson was installed as the maestro of the NBC Orchestra.
 McMahon's famous introduction, "Heeeeere's Johnny!!!" was followed by a brief monologue by Carson.
-This was often followed by comedy sketches, interviews, and music.
-Carson's trademark was a phantom golf swing at the end of his monologues, aimed stage left toward the studio orchestra.
+This was often followed by comedy sketches, interviews and live music.
+Carson's trademark was a phantom golf swing at the end of his monologues, aimed stage left toward the orchestra.
 (Guest hosts sometimes parodied that gesture.
-Bob Newhart rolled an imaginary bowling ball toward the audience.)
+Newhart rolled an imaginary bowling ball toward the audience.)